New Rural Physician CME Program

 |PALS||Pediatric Advanced Life Support – Renewal|

 * a similar program is being developed at Lion’s Gate Hospital.
 This course will also be supported.

 Courses not listed here will be considered on a case-by-case basis.
 Please contact the REAP office to inquire about courses not listed here.

-The application and all supporting documents must be submitted during the fiscal year in which the training is completed.
+The application/claim form and all supporting documents must be submitted online within 90 days of completion of the courses or by March 31, whichever is sooner.
+Both courses must be completed within the same fiscal year in which the application is submitted.
 The fiscal year runs from April 1 – March 31.

 For program inquiries contact: